-The Department of Basic Composition does not administer or have control of Accuplacer testing.
+The Department of Literacies and Composition does not administer or have control of Accuplacer testing.
 If you have specific questions about the test, follow the links below or contact Testing Services.

 In order to register for your first writing and math courses at UVU, you will need

 a) ACT or SAT scores (usually submitted as part of your application

 b) Transfer credit for college level Math and English